metamx/druid-spark-batch/README.md

 ### Deploying this project

 This project uses cross-building in SBT.
-Both 2.10 and 2.11 versions can be built and deployed with `sbt +release`
+Both 2.10 and 2.11 versions can be built and deployed with `sbt release`

 ### Upgrading to 0.9.2